near/docs/docs/2.build/1.chain-abstraction/nft-keys.md

 The [MPC Account Recovery smart contract](https://github.com/near/mpc-recovery) provides a [`sign`](https://github.com/near/mpc-recovery#sign) method that accepts a `path` parameter.
 This allows one predecessor account to have access to an effectively unlimited number of MPC keys.

 The NFT Chain Keys contract takes advantage of this property and allows secure transfers of MPC keys between users, using the [NEP-171 NFT contract standard](https://nomicon.io/Standards/Tokens/NonFungibleToken/Core).
-The contract also implements new functionality to enable the chain key management features.
+The contract also implements new functionality to enable chain key management features.

 :::info